edgedb/easy-edgedb/chapter15/index.md

 Let's look at some more constraints.
 We've seen `exclusive` and `max_value` already, but there are {ref}`some others <docs:ref_std_constraints>` that we can use as well.

 There is one called `max_len_value` that makes sure that a string doesn't go over a certain length.
-That could be good for our `PC` type. `NPC`s won't need this constraint because their names are already decided, but `max_len_value()` is good for `PC`s to make sure that players don't choose names that are too long to display.
-We'll change it to look like this:
+That could be good for our `PC` type. `NPC`s won't need this constraint because their names are already decided by us the creators of the game, but `max_len_value()` is good for `PC`s to make sure that players don't choose names that are too long to display.
+This constraint doesn't exist on the original `Person` type, so we'll also need to add the `overloaded` keyword here.
+The `PC` type with the new constraint now looks like this:

 ```sdl
 type PC extending Person {